 How is HIV spread through blood?

 You can become infected if you have contact with the blood of someone who is infected with HIV.
 Blood-borne infection with HIV can occur through:

 - sharing injection equipment when using drugs

-- tattoos or body piercings with unsterilized needles
+- getting tattoos or body piercings with unsterilized needles

 - accidental needle sticks